 What is pen testing?

-Penetration testing (or “pen testing”) is the process of having a team of “whitehat” (ethical) hackers to test the full strength of your company’s cybersecurity efforts.
+Penetration testing (or "pen testing") is the process of having a team of "white hat" (ethical) hackers test the full strength of your company's cybersecurity efforts.
 During a pen testing scenario, these hackers-for-good will attempt a variety of techniques to penetrate your best defenses.
-Not only are regular pen tests incredible tools for keeping your IT department on their toes rather than their heels, but each pen test provides immense insight on which vulnerable points of entry need attention.
+Not only are regular pen tests incredible tools for keeping your IT department on their toes rather than on their heels, but each pen test also provides immense insight on which vulnerable points of entry need attention.

 Your Pen Test Journey